KhronosGroup/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 In the above approach if developer would like to change the patch control points number, then for each different number a new pipeline would be required.

-However, with 'VK_EXT_extended_dynamic_state2' the number of pipelines can be reduced by the possibility to change parameters of `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` by calling `vkCmdSetDepthBiasEnableEXT`, `vkCmdSetPrimitiveRestartEnableEXT`, `vkCmdSetRasterizerDiscardEnableEXT` and `vkCmdSetPatchControlPointsEXT` respectively before calling `draw_model`.
+However, with `VK_EXT_extended_dynamic_state2` the number of pipelines can be reduced by the possibility to change parameters of Depth Bias, Primitive Restart, Rasterizer Discard and Patch Control Points by calling `vkCmdSetDepthBiasEnableEXT`, `vkCmdSetPrimitiveRestartEnableEXT`, `vkCmdSetRasterizerDiscardEnableEXT` and `vkCmdSetPatchControlPointsEXT` respectively before calling the `draw_model` method.

 With the usage of above functions we can reduce the number of pipelines.
-Required dynamic states must be enabled and passed to the`VkGraphicsPipelineCreateInfo` struct.
+Required dynamic states must be enabled and passed to the `VkGraphicsPipelineCreateInfo` structure.

-`VK_DYNAMIC_STATE_PRIMITIVE_TOPOLOGY_EXT` specifies that the topology state in the `VkPipelineInputAssemblyStateCreateInfo` struct only specifies the topology class and the specific topology order and adjacency must be set dynamically with `vkCmdSetPrimitiveTopology` before any drawing commands.
+`VK_DYNAMIC_STATE_PRIMITIVE_TOPOLOGY_EXT` specifies that the topology state in the `VkPipelineInputAssemblyStateCreateInfo` struct only specifies the topology class.
+The specific topology order and adjacency must be set dynamically with `vkCmdSetPrimitiveTopology` before any drawing commands.

 ```C+
 VkPipelineInputAssemblyStateCreateInfo input_assembly_state =